 Only knives made in Solingen are entitled to use that name, the chamber said in its pleadings.
 The name is so valued that Germany has special legislation covering its use, according to the complaint, and in the past, U.S. Customs has seized falsely marked fakes at the border.

 The chamber says the counterfeit Soligen knives sold through the television program harm the manufacturers of legitimate products, and the unauthorized use of the mark weakened the distinctive quality of the brand.

 In the court filing, the chamber quoted a consumer complaint made after a knife promoted by celebrity chef Emeril Lagasse on the Home Shopping Network television program as a Soligen product showed up as a Chinese fake.
 The consumer complained that Lagasse was “a famous chef who cannot be trusted with what he advertises.”

 The chamber seeks a court order barring further infringement, together with awards of money damages in excess of $2 million, profits derived from the alleged infringement, attorney fees and litigation costs.

 The Home Shopping Network didn’t respond immediately to an e-mailed request for comment.
-Co-defendants with the network are the company’s supplier, Martha Stewart Living Omnimedia Inc. (MSO), and both Stewart and Lagasse as individuals.
+Co-defendants with the network are the company’s supplier, Martha Stewart Living Omnimedia Inc. (MSO:US), and both Stewart and Lagasse as individuals.

 The case is Chamber of Industry and Commerce Wuppertal- Soligen-Remscheld v.
 Stewart, 0:12-cv-61778-KMW, U.S. District Court, Southern District of Florida (Fort Lauderdale).